 Characteristics of Gifted Children

-the measurement of an individual's output or performance score.
-These children are more than their latest test score
+complex than the measurement of an individual's output or performance score.
+These children are more than their

-or master piece.
-Giftedness is more about a state of being; an ability to perceive, comprehend, intuit, sense,
+latest test score or master piece.
+Gifted-ness is more about a state of being; an ability to perceive, comprehend,

-children through their special accomplishments, we fail to acknowledge the essense and feelings of the individual.
+children through their special accomplishments, we fail to acknowledge their essence and the complexity of the individual.
 The

 child begins to feel they are loved only when they excel in their performance.
 That is why truly